haakontn/azimuthal-fdf/README.md

 ```console
 cargo run --release
 ```
-where the `--release` option turns on more optimization than the standard `cargo build`.
+where the `--release` option turns on more optimization than the standard `cargo run`.

 To get a fresh list of all the command line options (also found [here](#command-line-options)), run the command
 ```console
 cargo run --release -- --help
 ```
 To run the simulations presented in [1], use the following command
 ```console
 cargo run --release -- --experiment
 ```
-which takes around **1 hour** to complete depending on computer hardware, and assuming the process has at least 5 physical cores.
+which takes around **1 hour** to complete depending on computer hardware, and assuming the processor has at least 5 physical cores.
 To run a shorter demonstration (around 10-20 minutes depending on the system), on a single core, the following command can be used
 ```console
 cargo run --release -- --example